-As of 2018, total installed power capacity in Croatia stood at 4.9 GW, consisting mainly of hydro (2.2 GW) and thermal (2.1 GW).
-Wind capacity reached 519 MW at end of 2018.
+As of 2019, total installed power capacity in Croatia stood at 4.9 GW, consisting mainly of hydro (2.1 GW) and thermal (2.1 GW). and wind 646 MW at end of 2019.The solar capacity is limited (62 MW).
 Hydropower plays an important role in Croatia's power generation mix as it represents nearly 50% of total installed power capacity and is therefore highly dependant on hydrological conditions.

 Oil & Gas